-Freesias are a spring must have, for colour and fragrance they are hard to surpass.
-Bergunden Freesias have large, single, large florets in profusion through spring.
-What makes them even better is that the blooms open with a cloud of perfume.
+Glowing white, fragrant flowers.
+Bergunden Freesias have six to twelve, large, single florets in profusion through spring.
+What makes them even better is that the blooms radiate a cloud of sweet perfume.

-The blooms last up to three weeks in a vase and are best picked as the first flower opens.
+We recommend planting them somewhere that you can appreciate their delightful fragrance.
+The blooms can last up to three weeks in a vase and are best picked as the first flower opens.
 Yellow, blue and white are the longest lasting – but only by a day or two.

 From planting, Freesias average 90-120 days to flower – quicker in warm weather.
 Freesias are easy to grow bulbs that are vigorous and hardy by nature.
 They grow best in a sunny spot with protection from the hot afternoon sun in a well drained soil.
 If they are not getting enough light they will flop over.
 They are best planted in groups around 3-5cm apart.

 Freesia bulbs are best left to naturalise and will only need to be lifted for division every three or four years.
 In cold climates they may need some protection from hard frosts – plant in pots, or morning shade or add a layer of straw mulch to protect.
 They should also be pretty dry in their dormancy, or ensure the soil is well drained.